IHE/RAD.IMR/input/pagecontent/volume-1.md

 The Advanced Image Viewing Option involves the user being able to view images with advanced imaging tools.

-A Report Reader that supports this option shall support the advanced image viewing capabilities specified in [RAD-145](RAD-145.html).
+A Report Reader that supports this option shall provide [Level 3 Interactivity](#152416-level-of-interactivity).

 ## 1:52.3 IMR Required Actor Groupings